futile/enet-rs/README.md

 ## Documentation & Examples

-Documentation is available by running `cargo doc`.
+Documentation is available on https://docs.rs/enet or by running `cargo doc`.
 An example server and client can be found in the `examples` directory.

 ## License